yiyichanmyae/nlp/README.md

 [building_and_visualizing_word_frequencies.ipynb](building_and_visualizing_word_frequencies.ipynb) -  to create word frequencies for feature extraction, needs to import [utils.py](utils.py)

-[Explanation_PCA.ipynb](Explanation_PCA.ipynb) - Explaining PCA, based on the Singular Value Decomposition (SVD) of the Covariance Matrix of the original dataset, related to Eigenvalues and Eigenvectors which are used as <a href="https://github.com/yiyichanmyae/nlp/blob/master/The%20Rotation%20Matrix.pdf> `The Rotation Matrix.pdf`</a>
+[Explanation_PCA.ipynb](Explanation_PCA.ipynb) - Explaining PCA, based on the Singular Value Decomposition (SVD) of the Covariance Matrix of the original dataset, related to Eigenvalues and Eigenvectors which are used as [`The Rotation Matrix.pdf`]("https://github.com/yiyichanmyae/nlp/blob/master/The%20Rotation%20Matrix.pdf)